Monday, December 28, 2020

 C. S. Lewis on the state of colleges

 CSL, letter to his father, 3 Nov.
-1928, a few years after becoming a tutor at Magdalen College, Oxford:
+1928, after being elected Tutor and Fellow at Magdalen College, Oxford in 1924:

 Two or three of us who are agreed as to what a College ought to be, have been endeavouring to stimulate the undergraduates into forming some sort of literary society.
 In any other Colleges the idea that undergraduates should require, or endure, stimulus in that direction from the dons, would be laughable.
 But this is a very curious place.
 All [Magdalen] College societies whatever were forbidden early in the reign of the late President—an act which was then necessitated by the savagely exclusive clubs of rich dipsomaniacs which really dominated the whole life of the place. […] When I came I found that any Magdalen undergraduate who had interests beyond rowing, drinking, motoring and fornication, sought his friends outside the College, and indeed kept out of the place as much as he could.